ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If a party cannot connect to another party, it can be assured that the connection did not succeed.
-While it may not have been maliciously blocked, it knows the tranaction did not succeed.
+While it may not have been maliciously blocked, it knows the transaction did not succeed.
 Mechanisms which result in a positive affirmation from the recipient that the transaction succeeded allow confirmation that a connection was not blocked.
-If no positive affirmation was received, the party can know the recipient may not have recieved its data.
+If no positive affirmation was received, the party can know the recipient may not have received its data.
 In both situations, the party can factor this into strategies suggested in {#pooling-policy-recommendations} and in {#blocking-policy-response}.